postcss/autoprefixer/README.md

 [report an issue](https://github.com/ai/autoprefixer/issues/new)
 and include your source CSS and expected output.

+### Why Autoprefixer doesn’t support `appearance`?

+Instead of `transition`, `appearance` property is not a part of any specification.
+Firefox and webkits have this property, but use different values.
+So there is no `appearance`, only `-moz-appearance` and `-webkit-appearance`.

 ### Does it support source maps?

 Unfortunately, right now Autoprefixer doesn’t support source maps.